swift-vim/SwiftPackageManager.vim/README.md

 possible tooling combination.

 In many scenarios, it isn't possible to implement features without making some assumptions.
-We are left with very abstract tools that are too hard to implement and use.
+The result is abstract tools that are to implement and use.

-Additionally, it is too difficult and time consuming to maintain everything as Xcode, Swift, Bazel, CocoaPods, Carthage, Vim and other tools in this ecosystem evolve.
+Additionally, it is difficult and time consuming to maintain everything as Xcode, Swift, Bazel, CocoaPods, Carthage, Vim and other tools in this ecosystem evolve.